xMurungi/Shopy/README.md

 ## Overview
-- The Shopy App is a **multi-module** native Android application built with **Kotlin** and **Jetpack Compose** to demonstrate **industry-level** Android development practices.
-This app is designed to provide a verity of products for customers to buy, offering features like cart and wish list, categories, authentication and data synchronization across devices.
-It leverages modern Android development techniques and libraries to ensure a **scalable**, **maintainable**, and **testability**.
+- Shopy App is a multi-module Android application built by **Ahmed Guedmioui** with **Kotlin** and **Jetpack Compose** to demonstrate industry-level Android development practices.
+This app serves as a comprehensive shopping platform, offering a verity of products with key features like cart and wish list, product categories, secure authentication and data synchronization across devices.
+It designed with modern Android development techniques and libraries to ensure a **scalable**, **maintainable**, and **testability**.

+- With Shopy, you can browse and purchase a wide variety of products, easily manage your shopping cart and wishlist, and securely complete purchases with integrated Stripe payment options.
+Shopy saves your preferences and cart data to your account, allowing you to seamlessly access your shopping experience across any device.
+You can explore products by category, and review your past orders.

 ## Features